 6 Tips to Maintain Your Weight that No One's Ever Told YouBy Stephanie E - Jenny Craig Reviewed by Briana Rodriquez, R.D.
 Science-Backed

 Need help figuring out how to maintain a healthy lifestyle?
 You’re not alone.
-Eighty percent of Americans surveyed by the International Food Information Council in 2018 encountered conflicting information about food and nutrition, and 59% of them said it caused them to doubt their decisions.1 If you’re working hard to maintain a healthy weight, the last thing you want to do is derail your progress.
+Eighty percent of Americans surveyed by the International Food Information Council in 2018 encountered conflicting information about food and nutrition, and 59% of them said it caused them to doubt their decisions.1 If you’re working hard to maintain a healthy weight, the last thing you want to do is derail your progress, or hit a weight loss plateau.
 So, how do you decide what advice to follow?
 We sat down with Briana Rodriquez, Jenny Craig’s Registered Dietitian Nutritionist, to get back to basics and discovered some surprising tips to stay healthy that will help support your weight maintenance journey.

 1. Enjoy a healthy, balanced diet.